 but trauma is about the residues of the past in your current system.

-There are a variety of approaches for resolving trauma.
-I draw from my training in NARM, Somatic Experiencing, and EMDR.
+I primarily use my training in NARM and Somatic Experiencing to address complex or early trauma.
+I also offer EMDR for clients.
 Each is a therapeutic approach developed to help process trauma and restore your body’s inherent capacity to self-regulate and reorganize.
 They involve exploration of the physical dysregulation that is harbored in the body and beliefs as a result of trauma.
 Clients gain insight to how the body regulates stress; learn to track the related physical sensations, feelings, thoughts, and images that arise from traumatic memories; and are guided towards release and healing.

 What exactly is trauma?